syncfusion-content/javascript-docs/js/Grid/Editing.md

 Using this template support, you can edit the fields that are not bound to grid columns.

-To edit the records using Inline template form, by setting [`editMode`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-editmode "editMode") as dialogtemplate and specify the template id to [`dialogEditorTemplateID`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-dialogeditortemplateid "dialogEditorTemplateID") property of [`editSettings`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings "editSettings").
+To edit the records using Inline template form, set [`editMode`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-editmode "editMode") as dialogtemplate and specify the template id to [`dialogEditorTemplateID`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-dialogeditortemplateid "dialogEditorTemplateID") property of [`editSettings`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings "editSettings").

 While using template, you can change the elements that are defined in the `template`, to appropriate JS controls based on the column type.
 This can be achieved by using [`actionComplete`](http://help.syncfusion.com/js/api/ejgrid#events:actioncomplete "actionComplete") event of grid.